The 12 disciples of Jesus / (Apostles) name list in the Bible are as follows:

 He was called to follow Jesus while he was sitting at the seat of custom.
 After Jesus called Matthew to follow Him and made him one of His 12 disciples, Matthew invited Jesus to a feast at his house.

-Now the Scribes and Pharisees have a habit of watching Jesus' every move, and when they saw that Jesus was feasting at Matthew's house, they criticized Him for dining with sinners and publicans; but Jesus answered them and said: "I came not to call the righteous, but sinners to repentance."
+The Scribes and Pharisees have a habit of watching Jesus' every move, and when they saw that Jesus was feasting at Matthew's house, they criticized Him for dining with sinners and publicans.
+Jesus answered them and said: "I came not to call the righteous, but sinners to repentance."
 Mark 2:17

-Thomas was an Apostle, a preacher and a Christian martyr.
+Thomas was an Apostle of Jesus, a preacher, and a Christian martyr.
 He was born in Galilee, 1st century AD and he died in Mylapore near Chennai India AD 72.

 So Thomas's response was: "Let us also go that we may die with him."